-There are a lot of network elements when it comes to working with Microsoft Teams that can affect performance, and low bandwidth is one of the situations that can feel entirely out of your control.
-Consider the following:
+There are numerous network elements when it comes to working with Microsoft Teams that can affect performance.
+Low bandwidth is one of the situations that can feel entirely out of your control.
+Consider the following situations:

 - A low-speed internet connection for the school.

 - A low-speed internet connection for one or more students.